 Thornton College will notify the local authority within five days of adding a student's name to the admission register at a non-standard transition point.
 The school will send all the registration details to the local authority.

 Keeping Parents Informed

-The school will regularly inform parents about their daughter's absence and attendance levels through the reporting system and MySchoolPortal.
+The school will regularly inform parents about their daughter's absence and attendance levels through MySchoolPortal.

 A Staged Approach to Monitoring Attendance